-- 1. Set the flue length to the distance required, secure with screws provided. - 2.
+- 1. Refer to figure 42 and set the flue length to the distance required, secure with screws provided. - 2.
 Seal the joint with the aluminium tape provided. - 3.
-Slide the inner wall seal onto the terminal. - 4.
-If fitting from inside the building; slide the outer wall seal onto the terminal.
+Slide the inner wall seal onto the terminal. - If fitting from inside the building; slide the outer wall seal onto the terminal.

-Fig. 38 Telescopic flue
+Fig. 42 Telescopic flue